 Falkirk has chosen its location well, and it’s got a double life.
-It’s almost exactly halfway between the two great cities of Edinburgh and Glasgow, it’s halfway between two of Scotland’s main motorways, the M80 and the M9, it’s at the junction of two of Scotland’s great canals, the Forth & Clyde, and the Union Canal, and it’s home to two iconic landmarks, the Falkirk Wheel and the stunning Kelpies, the largest equine sculptures in the world.
+It’s almost exactly halfway between the two great cities of Edinburgh and Glasgow, it’s halfway between two of Scotland’s main motorways, the M80 and the M9, it’s at the junction of two of Scotland’s great canals, the Forth & Clyde and the Union Canal, and it’s home to two iconic landmarks, the Falkirk Wheel and the stunning Kelpies, the largest equine sculptures in the world.
 With this background for a new home, you won’t need to think twice about living here.

 The central lowlands of Scotland are well-connected for travel in all directions.
 The M9 is the fast link with Edinburgh, 26 miles to the east.
 The M80 does exactly the same to Glasgow, 23 miles to the west.
-The A9 out of Falkirk links Stirling, Perth, Inverness, and finally Thurso right up at the top of north Scotland.
+The A9 out of Falkirk links Stirling, Perth, Inverness and finally Thurso right up at the top of north Scotland.
 It’s a stunning route as well as a great connection.
-The A985 takes you across the Firth of Forth to Dunfermline, and from there the network of roads link with Kirkcaldy, Perth, and Dundee.
-There are two train stations, Falkirk High which is on the Glasgow to Edinburgh line, and Falkirk Grahamston which is on the Edinburgh to Dunblane line.
-For flights, Glasgow Airport is 32 miles away, and Edinburgh Airport is 19 miles away.
+The A985 takes you across the Firth of Forth to Dunfermline, and from there the network of roads link with Kirkcaldy, Perth and Dundee.
+There are two train stations, Falkirk High which is on the Glasgow to Edinburgh line and Falkirk Grahamston which is on the Edinburgh to Dunblane line.
+For flights, Glasgow Airport is 32 miles away and Edinburgh Airport is 19 miles away.

 Going to town

-Falkirk is a retail and services hub for the wider area, and this means good shopping options.
+Falkirk is a retail and services hub for the wider area and this means good shopping options.
 There’s a pedestrianised High Street in the historic centre, a central shopping centre – the Howgate, the Central Retail Park which combines national brands, entertainment and eating out, and of course the main national supermarkets.
-There’s fabulous Farmers’ Market which is so successful that it’s become something of a tourist attraction, while the Sunday car boot sale at the New Falkirk Stadium has become a local institution.
+There’s a fabulous Farmers’ Market which is so successful that it’s become something of a tourist attraction, while the Sunday car boot sale at the New Falkirk Stadium has become a local institution.

 Going to school